serdarkurbanov/ConsoleLauncher/README.md

 You can start all the processes for the selected folder in the same way.

 To stop the selected process you can press 'CTRL+C', hit the stop button at the top or select 'stop' command from the context menu.

+The list of records from the console output of the running program supports multiple selection (with ctrl, shift modifiers) and copy operation (triggered by 'CTRL+C').